apprenticecto/how-to-manage-kubernetes-deployments-and-services-on-aws-eks-with-a-manual-or-gitops-approach/README.md

   - `DESIRED` displays the desired number of replicas of the application, which you define when you create the Deployment.
 This is the desired state.
   - `CURRENT` displays how many replicas are currently running.
   - `READY` displays how many replicas of the application are available to your users.
-  - `AGE` displays the amount of time that the application has been running
+  - `AGE` displays the amount of time that the application has been running.

 Notice that the name of the ReplicaSet is always formatted as [DEPLOYMENT-NAME]-[RANDOM-STRING].
 The random string is randomly generated and uses the pod-template-hash as a seed.